Totino's: History

-Rose and Jim Totino founded a take-out pizzeria in Minneapolis, Minnesota, on February 7, 1951.
-After customers regularly tried to eat in the store, they expanded to a full-service restaurant, which relocated to Mound's View in 2008 before closing in 2011.
+Rose and Jim Totino founded Totino's Italian Kitchen, a take-out pizzeria in Minneapolis, Minnesota, on February 7, 1951.
+After customers regularly tried to eat in the store, they expanded to a full-service restaurant, which relocated to Mound's View in 2008, before closing in 2011.

-Totino's expanded as a frozen-pizza manufacturing company in the 1960s, first selling frozen pastas out of their restaurant, then expanding to frozen pizza when they purchased a plant in St. Louis Park, Minnesota in 1961.
+Totino's expanded into frozen-pizza manufacturing during the 1960s, initially selling frozen pastas from their restaurant before transitioning to pizza production.
+This shift began in 1961 with the purchase of a plant in St. Louis Park, Minnesota.
+Following the plant purchase and the start of production in January 1962, the company initially faced losses.
+However, in the fall of 1962, they transitioned to purchasing pre-made frozen pizza crusts and shifted their focus to the tomato sauce, meats, and cheeses.
+This change successfully turned the company profitable by 1963.

 In 1970, they built a larger-capacity plant in Fridley.
 The Totinos sold their frozen pizza business to the Pillsbury Company in 1975, where Rose Totino was named as vice-president.
 After the acquisition, Rose Totino helped develop a new in-house crust and the brand grew nationwide.
 By the 1970s, they were the top-selling frozen pizza in the United States.
 Totino-Grace High School in Fridley was renamed after the brand's founders in 1980.

 Separately, Jeno Paulucci developed a series of food businesses starting in the late 1940s, including the Chun King line of Chinese foods.
 After selling Chun King in 1966, he founded Jeno's Inc. in 1968, where cook and product developer Beatrice Ojakangas developed pizza rolls, a type of egg roll filled with pizza ingredients.
 The first pizza roll flavor was cheese.
 In 1985, Paulucci sold his Jeno's Pizza Rolls brand to Pillsbury for $135 million.